VA seeks to reduce GI Bill payment delays after IT woes

 Veterans were being paid at the 2017 level until IT problems were fixed.

-The department stressed that any delay in payments is unacceptable, but acknowledged that payment of GI benefits could still experience problems in the months ahead until IT systems are fixed.
+The department acknowledged that payment of GI benefits could still experience problems in the months ahead until IT systems are fixed.

+Still, the VA said it expected better performance in processing claims next spring and pushed back on suggestions of widespread evictions or students being kicked out of school due to late payments.

+"The allegation of widespread veteran homelessness due to missed payments is false," Lawrence told a House subcommittee hearing on Thursday.

 Last week, VA Secretary Robert Wilkie expressed hope that upgraded IT systems could be put in place sometime "early next year."
 The agency is also working on restoring benefits for students whose college closed down mid-program, Wilkie said.
 That is the case for thousands of veterans who were hurt by the collapse of for-profit college giants ITT Technical Institute and Corinthian Colleges in 2015 and 2016.